-Michigan Tech has eight Undergraduate Student-Learning Goals (USLGs) .
-The first USLG is "disciplinary knowledge" and is specific to each degree program.
-The remaining goals are competencies all students should develop regardless of major, and are developed within both the degree and general education programs.
+Michigan Tech has eight Undergraduate Student Learning Goals (USLGs) .
+USLG1 is "disciplinary knowledge" and is specific to each degree program.
+The remaining goals are competencies all students should develop, regardless of major, within both the degree and general education programs.

-Current assessment cycle status and curriculum maps are available here (log in required).
+Degree-Program Report Repository: Current assessment cycle status, assessment reports, and curriculum maps are available online (log in required).

 Quick navigation links for this page:

-Degree programs engage in the assessment of both the USLGs and degree program goals.
-Degree programs assess USLGs according to the following schedule:
+Degree-program faculty engage in the assessment of both the USLGs and other degree-program goals, assessing USLGs according to the following schedule:

 - 2013-14 USLG5 Communication